fboes/aerofly-patterns/README.md

 This tool requires [Node.js](https://nodejs.org/en) in at least version 20 to be installed on your local computer.

-Use this CLI command to generate a new mission file in the current folder.
+Use this CLI command to automatically download the tool and generate a new mission file in the current folder.

 ```bash
 # npx @fboes/aerofly-patterns@latest [ICAO_AIRPORT_CODE] [AEROFLY_AIRCRAFT_CODE] [RP_RUNWAY,..]